lunanfoldomics/Cinnamon-GUI/README.md

 ### Contributing
 We welcome contributions from the community.
 If you are interested in contributing to CINNAMON-GUI, please read our `CONTRIBUTING.md` file for guidelines on how to get started.

-### License
+## License
-CINNAMON-GUI is licensed under the GNU General Public License v3.0.
-For more details, see the `LICENSE` file included with the distribution or visit [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).
+This project is licensed under the terms of the GNU Affero General Public License version 3.
+See the LICENSE file in the root directory of the repository for details.

 ### Contact
 For support or inquiries, please contact us via email at [lucazammataro@lunanfoldomicsllc.com](mailto:lucazammataro@lunanfoldomicsllc.com) or visit the contact page on our website.